 And so back to boating, this pattern seems to be the case with Torqeedo 1003 owners as well.
 Those who have in mind to add a spare battery mostly find that its not really a problem and can get by fine with one battery.

-To do a practical test of range Claude and I took a trip by zodiac from Pittwater to Sydney Harbour by sea—a distance of around 20 nautical miles and did it with a single battery assisted by Solbian solar panels.
-We were using the old 400 watt-hour battery and overall we used around 700 watt-hours for the trip.
+To do a practical test of range I took a trip by zodiac from Pittwater to Sydney Harbour by sea—a distance of around 20 nautical miles and did it with a single battery assisted by Solbian solar panels.
+I was using the old 400 watt-hour battery and overall I used around 700 watt-hours for the trip.
 For that trip the tide was against us leaving Broken Bay and against us coming into Sydney Harbour and so I think that it could be done with a single 500 watt-hour battery, and no solar assistance if the tides are used to better advantage.

 But anyway, back to the chase… even though we see that range anxiety is a unfounded concern for most users we still do have a problem for some who do need to regularly exceed the range available in the 1003 battery and the Ultralight battery.
 And for these users there we have some ways to extend the range and to do so we can make use of aspects of the design in a different way to what was intended.
 But before going there lets fully explore the alternatives that are designed into the products.